 South: The average temperatures in Oslo in November range from -1.5°C to 3.2°C. Oslo gets around 7 hours of daylight.

 What to do in Norway in Autumn

 There is plenty to do in Norway in autumn.
 Below are some of my favourite activities.

 1. Admire the autumn colors

-The dazzling autumn colours make autumn in Norway the best time to be in the Norwegian nature.
+The dazzling autumn colours make autumn in Norway the best time to be in Norwegian nature.
 Grab your camera and take some pretty shots of the vivid landscapes.
 The best places to do that are in Norwegian fjords, like in Flam, as well as in the mountains, for example, in Rondane National Park.

 2. Go for a hike

 Crisp mountain air, empty trails and still relatively good weather make autumn the perfect time to go hiking in Norway.
 Check the best hikes in Norway here to find the best one for you.
 You can find the most picturesque of Oslo hiking trails here, including the famous Vettakollen hike.